Kirkholt

 How the Big Local area approached delivery

 Kirkholt Million Big Local had a small, stable partnership with an average of 10 members.
-Rochdale Borough Council, Rochdale Boroughwide Housing and Groundwork were members of the partnership and key partners in their activities.
-Ongoing support from a paid Big Local worker added to the partnership’s stability.
+Representatives from Rochdale Borough Council, Rochdale Boroughwide Housing and Groundwork Greater Manchester were members of the partnership and key collaborators in Big Local activities.
+These relationships were central to delivering projects, by bringing additional expertise, resources, and networks and supporting the partnership to navigate challenges and further their reach.

 From 2006, Kirkholt was part of the government’s Housing Market Renewal Programme which involved extensive consultation and was expected to lead to new housing and amenities.
 It was terminated in 2011, leaving the area without the promised changes and disillusioned with consultation.
 The Big Local partnership worked hard to rebuild community trust and engagement after this experience.
 They did this by offering residents different ways to join in, from market days and food festivals to roller skating and socials; and by seeking help from existing community groups, schools, churches and businesses.